Laser beams lead to Tokyo Skytree photo guide

 Notes on processing:

-• I made basic edits in Lightroom, then used Photoshop to stack the photos into one.
-After that, I transferred it back to make more minor changes.
+• I made basic Lightroom edits, and then stacked the photos in Photoshop.
+After that, I transferred it back for more changes.

-• You could also saturate the laser beams to bring out their colors more.
+• Saturate the laser beams to bring out their colors more.

 Where is Azumabashi Pedestrian Overpass?